yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a success message ~~in the _Dashboard_.~~
-1. GrAB3 will list out all the revenue for 29-09-2020 in the _Revenue_ tab.
+1. Homerce will list out all the revenue for 29-09-2020 in the _Revenue_ tab.

 {Example outcome screenshot}

 ##### Sort Revenues: `sortrev`

-You can use this command to sort the list of revenue in ascending or descending order by value in GrAB3.
+You can use this command to sort the list of revenue in ascending or descending order by value in Homerce.

 Format : `sortrev ORDER`